-Recently, the Huffington Post article “Becoming A Racist: The Unfortunate Side Effect Of Serving Your Country?” has been making its rounds across the veteran community.
+Awhile back, a Huffington Post article "Becoming A Racist: The Unfortunate Side Effect Of Serving Your Country?" made its rounds across the veteran community.

 Basically it's a story about how a small group of veterans who were radicalized in Iraq and Afghanistan provide security for fringe Neo-Nazi groups.
 It continues with an anecdote about the author's NYPD lieutenant uncle and his prejudice.

 The piece argues that not enough is being done to aid returning veterans with Post Traumatic Stress from becoming racists.
 To the article's defense, it does say the percentage of veterans pulling security for the Right Wing groups is a small one.
 And I'd be lying if I said I hadn't heard a racial slur used by a piece of sh*t during my time in the U.S. Army.

 However, it glosses over the U.S. military's extremely hard stance against those ****heads and the astronomical percentage of troops who learned to see their fellow service member as not white, brown, or black, but "green."

 All the Chiefs of Staff of the Armed Forces have unequivocally denounced racism and hatred within their branch.
 Every value within each branch goes directly against what we all stand for.
 There is no way in Hell any soldier can truly live by the Army values if they are not loyal to and respect everyone on their left and right.

 The Army's diversity mission statement is: "To develop and implement a strategy that contributes to mission readiness while transforming and sustaining the Army as a national leader in diversity."
 In every sense, we are.